-- (1) At least 30 days before the hearing of the appeal, or as otherwise agreed between the parties, SARS must deliver to the appellant and the registrar a dossier containing copies, where applicable, of- - (a) all returns by the appellant relevant to the year of assessment in issue; - (b) all assessments and grounds of assessment by SARS relevant to the issues in appeal; - (c) the appellant's notice of objection against the assessment; - (d) SARS's notice of disallowance of the objection;
+(1) At least 30 days before the hearing of the appeal, or as otherwise agreed between the parties, SARS must deliver to the appellant and the registrar a dossier containing copies, where applicable, of-

+- (a) all returns by the appellant relevant to the year of assessment in issue; - (b) all assessments by SARS relevant to the issues in appeal; - (c) the appellant's notice of objection against the assessment; - (d) SARS's notice of disallowance of the objection; - (e) the appellant's notice of appeal;

-- (e) the appellant's notice of appeal; - (f) the appellant's statement of grounds of appeal; - (g) SARS's statement of grounds of opposing the appeal; - (h) the appellant's reply to SARS's statement of grounds of opposing the appeal, if any; - (i) SARS's minute of the pre-trial conference and, if any, the appellant's differentiating minute; - (j) any request for a referral from a tax board decision to the tax court under rule 29; and - (k) any order by the tax court under Part F or a higher court in an interlocutory application or application on a procedural matter relating to the objection or the appeal. - (2) The dossier must be prepared in accordance with the requirements of rule 5. - (3) The registrar must deliver copies of the dossier to the tax court at least 20 days before the hearing of the appeal.
+- (f) SARS's statement of grounds of assessment and opposing the appeal under rule 31; - (g) the appellant's statement of grounds of appeal under rule 32; - (h) SARS's reply to the appellant's statement of grounds of appeal under rule 33, if any; - (i) SARS's minute of the pre-trial conference and, if any, the appellant's differentiating minute; - (j) any request for a referral from a tax board decision to the tax court under rule 29; and - (k) any order by the tax court under Part F or a higher court in an interlocutory application or application on a procedural matter relating to the objection or the appeal.

+(2) The dossier must be prepared in accordance with the requirements of rule 5.

+(3) The registrar must deliver copies of the dossier to the tax court at least 20 days before the hearing of the appeal.